 Why am I doing this thing that I don’t really like…especially when I’d rather curl up on the couch with a good book, under a blanket, when the house is nice and quiet?!

 Well, the short answer is…I just feel better when I do it.
-But after trying lots of different methods of exercise, I’ve landed on rebounding as my favorite (see what I did there?
+But after trying lots of different methods of exercise, like knowing how to use equipment such as Nordictrack S27i vs S22i, I’ve landed on rebounding as my favorite (see what I did there?
 Ha!).
 Let’s talk about why jumping on a rebounder is awesome.[Read more…]